EMPOWERING Creativity

 Parents and friends are invited to come see what the students have done.

-Teaching brings me so much joy because I get to see the students grow in their skills and their confidence.
+Teaching brings me joy because I get to see the students grow in their skills and their confidence.
 I have had students on the first day let me know that they have never really done makeup.
 Through their own determination and my encouragement, I have seen them transform into people I would trust to not only design makeup for a show but lead a team to apply the makeup.

 I also get a lot of joy in fostering a community that students want to keep coming back to.
 From making sure I have a playlist filled with their favorite songs to quickly checking in at the top of every class about what's going on in their lives.
 To encouraging them to showcase their own creativity by making it clear that I don’t want them to copy me, but to discover their own unique style.